Making, Accepting and Refusing Invitations

 It is not a secret that if you want to master the English language, you have to know a wide range of phrases you can use to express something.
 The English language has a very developed phraseology.
 In that sense, I will try to help you learn some very useful phrases for making, accepting and refusing invitations in English so that your English gets even closer to native.

-When we make an invitation, we usually ask someone to join us for a particular event such as a meal, a party or some activity.
-In this lesson, we will be learning useful phrases to help you invite someone for an event or activity, as well as different ways to accept or decline an invitation.
+When we make an invitation, we usually ask someone to join us for a specific event, such as a meal, a party, or an activity.
+In this lesson, we will explore some useful phrases to help you invite someone to an event or activity, as well as various ways to accept or decline an invitation.

 How to ask people about their arrangements